BubbaTam/productivity_project/README.md

 * [License](#license)

 ## Motivation
-I am interested in increasing my daily productivity by understanding how I use my resources (time, attention, energy, money, health, e.t.c).
-I would like evaluate the impact that lifestyle have on achieving goals and objectives.
+I am interested in increasing my daily productivity by understanding how I use my resources (time, attention, energy, money, health, etc.).
+I would also like to evaluate the impact that lifestyle changes have.

 ## Background